LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 Lasso Instance Manager
 **********************

-:dfn:`Lasso Instance Manager` is a companion tool wrapped into Lasso 9 Server that permits the management of one or more Lasso 9 :dfn:`instances`, which are isolated :program:`lassoserver` processes each running within their own environment.
-This tool can install and uninstall new Lasso 9 instances and allows those instances to be configured in one convenient location.
+:dfn:`Lasso Instance Manager` is a companion tool integrated into Lasso Server that permits the management of one or more Lasso Server :dfn:`instances`, which are isolated :program:`lassoserver` processes each running within their own environment.
+This tool can install and uninstall new Lasso Server instances and allows those instances to be configured in one convenient location.

-Lasso Instance Manager stands as an intermediary between the individual Lasso 9 instances and the web server.
-Each Lasso 9 instance is configured with a host name pattern.
-By default, Lasso Instance Manager catches all requests with the file extension "|dot| lasso" and all requests where the URI path begins with "/lasso9/", and it uses the instance's host name patterns to determine which running Lasso 9 instance should serve each request.
+Lasso Instance Manager stands as an intermediary between the individual Lasso Server instances and the web server.
+Each Lasso Server instance is configured with a host name pattern.
+By default, Lasso Instance Manager catches all requests with the file extension "|dot| lasso" and all requests where the URI path begins with "/lasso9/", and it uses the instance's host name patterns to determine which running instance should serve each request.

 Initialization